 Treatment reports are narratives of completed treatment proposed and approved in a treatment proposal.
-The work described may include cleaning, repairs, or other major conservation activities.

 Scientific analysis reports are narrative summaries of scientific exploration of one or more aspects of an object.
 Types of scientific analysis undertaken in conservation include substrate or media analysis and x -ray fluorescence (XRF), among others.
 Additional scientific analysis reports for Kress paintings found in the records of the National Gallery of Art scientific research department have not yet been included.